nikhil647/Interview-Questions-And-Answers/HTML.md

 **2) What is HTML tags?**
 ```
-HTML tags are used to create HTML documents and render their properties.
+HTML tags are used to create HTML documents and render their properties
  Each HTML tags have different properties.
 ```
 ***